 The tide ebbed and flowed for a quarter of a century and not much changed.
 Electricity arrived in 1991 and roads were cut a few years later.

 Equally renowned as Foxy’s, the Soggy Dollar bar is a legendary favorite.
-The bar derived its namesake because one could not swim to the bar from the boat without getting dollars wet, still most acceptable as currency wet or dry.
+The bar derived its namesake because one could not swim to the bar from the boat without getting dollars wet.
+Wet or dry, still most acceptable as currency.

-Spend the day snorkeling and beach combing, then take a sundowner basket with snacks and champagne and enjoy the sunset at the Bubbly Pools.
+Spend the day snorkeling and beach combing.
+In the late afternoon, with a sundowner basket of snacks and champagne, have bubbly on bubbly at the Bubbly Pools.
 Choose to do it all, or choose to do nothing at all.

-Folklore plays a dramatic role in the alluring fascination of Norman Island with tales of captains and privateers, pirates and treasure caves.
-The island as the setting for the epic “Treasure Island” by Robert Louis Stevenson is perhaps the most famous legend of all.
-While the island is now uninhabited, farmers have in the past reared cattle there and today the Caves are one of the most popular attractions in the islands.
+Folklore plays a dramatic role in the alluring fascination of Norman Island.
+There are tales of captains and privateers, pirates and treasure caves.
+The island is the setting for the epic “Treasure Island” by Robert Louis Stevenson, perhaps the most famous legend of all.
+While the island is now uninhabited, it was for only used for grazing cattle in the past.

-Spend a day in the sunshine, lounging on the incrediblly beautiful Deadmans Bay beach or take a short walk over the ridge for a magnificent view of palm tree forests and coral bleached bays on the windward side of the Island.
-The highly rated Spa has spectacular bay views from the 10,000 square foot interior space set amongst vast acres of lush, undisturbed flora and fauna.
+Spend a day in the sunshine, lounging on the incrediblly beautiful Deadmans Bay beach.
+Take a short walk over the ridge for a magnificent view of palm tree forests and coral bleached bays on the windward side of the Island.
+The highly-rated Spa has spectacular bay views from the 10,000 square foot interior space.
+It’s set amongst vast acres of lush, undisturbed flora and fauna.
 The menu includes beauty, relaxation and rejuvenation body treatments.
-The island also has fantastic snorkeling and watersports rentals, from dive gear to kiteboards, are available at the resort.
+The resort also rents snorkel and dive gear, kiteboards and water toys.